 This is an interview with Haee by R.S.
 Vern.
-Haee is a middling cat from book series “Haee and the other middlings” created by R.S.
+Haee is a middling cat from book collection “Haee and the other middlings” created by R.S.
 Vern.
-Silent and pensive most of the time, this is the first time he has granted an interview with a human being.
+Silent and pensive most of the time, this is the first time he has granted an interview to a human being.
 After the interview, R.S.
 Vern revealed she thought she knew Haee, but actually, she does not now.
 The interview ended abruptly with Haee walking away.

 Minuted by Middling Industries